 This resulting model will enable Farm Pin to help their clients including government entities monitor agricultural activity at a lower cost and more quickly.
 This is also a stepping stone to more advanced predictive analytics such as crop yield prediction.

-This competition is run in collaboration with Microsoft and sponsored by Farm Pin and Cortex Logic.
+This competition is sponsored by Farm Pin, Microsoft, Liquid Telecom, and Cortex Logic.

 About Farm Pin (farmpin.com)